Alphabetical Plant Listing

 • A full sun or part shade lover, this plant is best grown in medium moisture, well-drained soils.
 Best flower production is obtained in full sun.
 Tolerates average to poor garden soils.
 Some drought tolerance.

 • Perfect as a specimen plant, for foundations or hedges, in mixed borders, on banks or slopes.
-Great for city gardens, or cottage gardens.
+Great for city gardens or cottage gardens.

 • Low maintenance, this plant is deer resistant and fairly trouble-free.
-Some susceptibility to leaf spot and crown gall.

 • Prune immediately after spring flowering.